Ironholds/poster/README.md

 ### Installation

-Poster isn't yet on CRAN (although it will be!) but it is stable.
-To get the development version:
+Poster isn't on CRAN (they don't like dependencies they don't have) but it is stable.
+To get it:

     devtools::install_github("ironholds/poster")